Arina-W/Detecting-Lane-Boundaries/README.md

 ### **7. Unwarp and draw entire lane boundaries**
- * The radius calculated previously will be fed into the this step, which will draw a boundary using OpenCV's `cv2.fillPoly()`
+ * The radius calculated previously will be fed into the this step, which will draw a boundary using [OpenCV's](https://docs.opencv.org/2.4/modules/core/doc/drawing_functions.html) `cv2.fillPoly()`
- * This step also will take the final output and unwarp(return to the perspective *before* bird's-eye view) it to prepare for the follwoing step.
+ * This step also will take the final output and unwarp(return to the perspective *before* bird's-eye view) it to prepare for the following step.
  * Result of this step are shown below.

   ![step7](https://github.com/Arina-W/Detecting-Lane-Boundaries/blob/master/output_images/lane_boundary.png)